mpewlx9/Udacity/Project2/Readme.md

 The app has an AI engine embedded to classify disastger text messages utilizing Random Forester Classfication algorithm.

 ### Files Description
+1. data folder.
+This folder has the sample messages and categories in csv format.
+   - process_data.py.
+This python code merges messages and categoreis data, cleans up the data and creates a SQL database.
+   - DisasterResponse.db.
+The database created by python code.
+2. models folder.
+   - train_classifier.py.
+This python code has Random Forester Classification model.
+   - classifier.pkl.
+This file is exported model output by python code.

 ### Prerequisite
+To run python code, the following pythyon packages are needed: pandas, numpy, re, pickle, nltk, flask, json, plotly, sklearn, sqlalchemy, sys, warnings.

 ### Instructions
 1. Run the following commands in the project's root directory to set up your database and model.